SebYeates/animate.css/README.md

 ## On-hover Class Names

-It's possible to have an animation when the mouse hovers over something, by adding this class: `onhover-[animation name]`, as a sample below:
+It's possible to have an animation when the mouse hovers over something, by adding this class: `onhover-[animation name]`, as a the example shows below:

 ```html
 <h1 class="onhover-bounce">This is a test</h1>